3 Reviews

 • Porters to carry your luggage up to 25 kg (per 2 trekkers, 1 porter).

-• All your standard meals during the trek (Breakfast, Lunch and Dinner, the main courses).
+• All your standard meals during the trek (Breakfast, Lunch, and Dinner, main courses).

-• Best available accommodations in lodges (Guest houses) during the trek.
+• The best available accommodations are in lodges (Guest houses) during the trek.

-• Staff salary, insurance, equipment, domestic travel airfare, food, and accommodation during the trek.
+• Staff salary, insurance, equipment, domestic travel fare, food, and accommodation during the trek.

-• All necessary paperwork, National park entry permits & TIMS permit or rural municipality permit.
+• All necessary paperwork, Annapurna Conservation Area entry permits (ACAP) & TIMS card.

 • Water purification tablets to purify your water during the trek for safe drinking water.